tamarin-prover/tamarin-prover/examples/asiaccs20-eccDAA/README.md

 - Jorden Whitefield, Ericsson AB, Finland

-These are the models associated with the paper accepted to ASIACCS 2020.
+These are the models associated with the paper "Formal Analysis and Implementation of a TPM 2.0-based Direct Anonymous Attestation Scheme" accepted to ASIACCS 2020.

 The different models are contained with the following 3
 folders: